 Austria has a centuries-long tradition of Christmas markets, so naturally, it hosts some of the oldest and best markets on the continent.
 Almost every town in Austria has a Christkindlmarkt (or Weihnachtsmarkt) during the holiday season.
 So, if you plan your visit during this time, you will definitely enjoy this beautiful tradition no matter where you go.
 Christmas markets placed against a backdrop of snow-capped mountains or medieval cities are especially gorgeous.

-Viennese Dream Christmas Market at the City Hall (November 14–December 26, 2020)
+Vienna Christmas Dream and the Christmas Market at the City Hall (November 14–December 26, 2020; postponed)

 Vienna's main Christmas market is located at UNESCO World Heritage Site—next to the City Hall at Rathausplatz.
 The market was established in the Rathaus gardens in 1975, and this location turned out to be especially convenient and scenic.
 With the backdrop of the illuminated City Hall, the market is one of the most photographed spots in the city.
 It has over 150 booths with handmade decorations, delicious foods, and gifts.
 A large Christmas tree is impressive with twinkling lights and ornaments.